Gravity in ORT#

 plt.show()

-Clocks run slower where \(c_{local}\) is lower → time dilation
+Clocks run slower where \(c_{local}\) is lower → time dilation (isotropic)

-Light loses frequency when climbing → redshift
+Light shifts to lower frequency → redshift

-At \(c_{local} = 0\) everything stops → event horizon
+At \(v_{grav} = c\) everything stops → event horizon

 The Schwarzschild metric for a spherically symmetric mass:

-ORT now reproduces both diagonal components:
+ORT reproduces all three components:

 # Numerical verification: g_tt and g_rr from Schwarzschild vs from c_local/c